1000 Series: School & Community Relations

 4. Proof of insurance has been supplied to the superintendent [or designee] and the insurance satisfies the minimum coverage requirements for driving personal vehicles in the state of Iowa; and

 The school district assumes no responsibility for those students who have not received the approval of the superintendent [or designee] and who ride in private vehicles for school purposes.
-If transportation is not provided by the school district, or if transportation provided by the school district is declined by the student or parent/guardian, then the responsibility and corresponding liability for transportation for school purposes shall rest solely with the student and/or parent/guardian.
+If transportation is not provided by the school district, or if transportation provided by the school district is declined by the student or parent/guardian, then the responsibility and corresponding liability for transportation for school purposes shall rest solely with the student and parent/guardian.

 Adopted: 6/85